 Coral Pink Sand Dunes State Park Information

 Coral Pink Sand Dunes State Park is open year-round, seven days a week, during daylight hours.
 It first opened to the public in 1963.
 The park has an excellent visitor center.
-It’s worth checking out because it has maps, information, and an awesome collection of sand worldwide!
+It’s worth checking out because it has maps, information, and an awesome collection of sand from around the world!

 Directions to Coral Pink Sand Dunes State Park